adamsalter/sitemap_generator/README.md

 <a href='http://www.pledgie.com/campaigns/15267'><img alt='Click here to lend your support to: SitemapGenerator and make a donation at www.pledgie.com !' src='http://pledgie.com/campaigns/15267.png?skin_name=chrome' border='0' /></a>

 Changelog
 -------

+- v2.1.1: Support calling `create()` multiple times in a sitemap config.
+Support host names with path segments so you can use a `default_host` like `'http://mysite.com/subdirectory/'`.
+Turn off `include_index` when the `sitemaps_host` differs from `default_host`.
+Add docs about how to upload to remote hosts.
 - v2.1.0: [News sitemap][sitemap_news] support
 - v2.0.1.pre2: Fix uploading to the (bucket) root on a remote server
 - v2.0.1.pre1: Support read-only filesystems like Heroku by supporting uploading to remote host